Nanaimo Transportation Master Plan

 - Saturday, November 9th, 2:00 - 4:30pm, at Woodgrove Centre

 Thank you for all the residents who attended one of the Open Houses and /or filled-in the Online Survey.
-If you have any additonal comments please send an email to: email@example.com
+If you have any additional comments please send an email to: firstname.lastname@example.org

 This site is the main portal for information about the NTMP.
 We invite you to visit it for updates or to join our mailing list to receive updates on the development of the plan and opportunities to provide input.